MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/index.md

             .Parent()
             .Class("AppointmentListCell").Index(0));
 ```
-Here, the `AppQuery` will first find a view marked `Pending`, then select the first parent of that view that is a `AppointmentListCell` type.
+Here, the `AppQuery` will first find a view marked `Pending`, then select the first parent of that view that's a `AppointmentListCell` type.

 It can be tricky trying to create these queries by just looking at a mobile app.
 Xamarin.UITest provides a REPL that can be used to explore the view hierarchy of a screen, experiment with creating queries, and use them to interact with an application.